-Dry Eye has a variety of symptoms, however the most common are a gritty and dry feeling in the eye but it also can simply make contact lenses difficult to wear for a full day, or intermittent blurred vision through contacts and glasses.
+Dry Eye has a variety of symptoms, however the most common is a gritty and dry feeling in the eye but it also can simply make contact lenses difficult to wear for a full day or intermittent blurred vision through contacts and glasses.

 Our dry eye clinic is dedicated to finding the best solution for you.
 We begin with a thorough history and a computerized dry eye evaluation.
 These specific tests help determine the source and type of your dry eye.
 We then customize a treatment plan specifically for you.